-2SLS is the estimator adopted almost exclusively in the literature; the first stage consists of regressing the endogenous variables Y_t on the lag sequence $z_t, ..., z{t-H+1}$, and the second stage consists of regressing y_t on the predicted values.
+Practitioners typically implement these conditions using the 2SLS estimator, in which case the first stage consists of regressing the endogenous variables Y_t on the lag sequence $z_t, ..., z{t-H+1}$, and the second stage consists of regressing y_t on the predicted values.
 When z_t consists of measures of economic shocks, the first stage implicitly estimates the IRF coefficients of Y_t to the shocks z_t using a DL model.
-Barnichon and Mesters (2020) observe that, after similarly estimating the IRF of y_t , the 2SLS estimates equal the estimates in OLS regression of the IRF of y_t on the IRFs of Y_t .
-The 2SLS estimator with lagged shocks as instruments therefore can - like SP-IV - be interpreted as a regression in terms of IRFs.
-In 2SLS, the regression uses IRFs estimated by single-equation DL models, i.e. regressions of y_t and Y_t on $z_t, ..., z{t-H+1}$ without additional controls.
-In contrast, in SP-IV the IRFs can be obtained from LPs or VARs in which the h-step ahead forecasts of y_t and Y_t given z_t are conditioned on a set of additional predictors, X{t-1} .
-In the literature, IRFs are typically estimated using LPs or VARs, not DL models, for the reasons already discussed.
-An advantage of SP-IV is therefore that it estimates structural relationships across IRFs as they are estimated in practice.
-Whereas the IRFs for 2SLS rely on the availability of external measures of economic shocks, the IRFs for SP-IV can also exploit internal instruments generated from recursivity assumptions, or any other short or long-run covariance restrictions.
-Thus, SP-IV greatly expands the options for identification.
+Barnichon and Mesters (2020) observe that, after similarly estimating the IRF of y_t , the 2SLS estimates equal the estimates from OLS regression of the IRF of y_t on the IRFs of Y_t .
+The 2SLS estimator with a DL of shocks as instruments, therefore, can - like SP-IV - be interpreted in terms of a regression with IRFs.
+In 2SLS, the regression uses IRFs estimated by single-equation DL models, i.e., regressions of y_t and Y_t on $z_t, ..., z{t-H+1}$ without additional controls.
+In contrast, in SP-IV the IRFs can be obtained from LPs with controls X{t-1} or from VARs with y_t , Y_t and other variables in X_t as endogenous variables.
+In the literature, IRFs are typically identified from such LPs or VARs with additional controls, not DL models, since plausible unconditionally exogenous instruments are generally hard to find.
+One advantage of SP-IV is, therefore, that it estimates structural relationships across IRFs as they are estimated in practice.
+Another advantage is that SP-IV greatly expands the options for identification.
+Whereas the IRFs for 2SLS rely on the availability of external measures of economic shocks, the IRFs for SP-IV can also be identified by internal instruments generated from recursivity assumptions, or any other covariance restrictions that do not involve external variables.

-The ability to accommodate controls also yields three further theoretical advantages of SP-IV.
-To exposit these advantages, we adopt the usual impulsepropagation paradigm to express y_t and Y_t in terms of current and past realizations of "structural shocks", ε_t , where $E[\epsilon_t] = 0$, $E[\epsilon_t \epsilon't] = I{dim(\epsilon)}$ and $E[\epsilon_t \epsilon's] = 0$ for $s \neq t$.
-Assuming linearity of y_t and Y_t in ε_t , equation (1) implies that the error term can be expressed as a linear combination of current and past shock realizations:
+Depending on the DGP, the ability to accommodate controls yields three further potential advantages of SP-IV.

+1. Weaker Exogeneity Requirements for z_t The first advantage is that, with suitable predetermined controls X{t-1} , practical identification arguments can be based on weaker assumptions regarding z_t .
+To see this more clearly, we adopt the conventional impulse-propagation paradigm of representing y_t and Y_t in terms of linear combinations of current and past realizations of 'structural shocks', ε_t , where $E[\epsilon_t] = 0$, $E[\epsilon_t \epsilon_t'] = I{dim(\epsilon)}$ and $E[\epsilon_t \epsilon_s'] = 0$ for $s \neq t$.
+Such a representation is consistent with a large class of DGPs, including all stationary SVAR models (from a reduced-form perspective) and all discrete-time linearized DSGE models (from a structural perspective); see, e.g., Plagborg-Møller and Wolf (2021).
+Given the representations for y_t and Y_t as linear combinations of the history of ε_t , (1) implies that the error term u_t is generally also a linear combination of current and past structural shocks: